Understanding Exterior Paint for Wood

 - Fewer color and sheen options

-Acrylic solid stain is ideal too if you want to accentuate the natural texture of the wood you're using it on, which is why it's a very common choice for cedar siding.
+Acrylic solid stain is ideal too if you want to highlight the natural texture and grain of the wood you're using it on, which is why it's commonly used for cedar siding.
 The added thickness of paint makes wood look smoother and less textured.
 Paint also forms a layer on the surface instead of penetrating into it like stain.

 Duration Exterior Acrylic Latex